 Unctious, the episode’s main guest character, is played by Gerard McSorley, who was cast based on his menacing performance in In the Name of the Father.
 It’s an odd role – a conniving interloper in the Parochial House, not drawn into the story but deliberately insinuating himself into Ted’s life for insane reasons.
 Adding to the interloper effect is the fact that he doesn’t actually show up until the halfway mark, and takes another ten minutes to become a persistent presence.
 With a more focused script, there might have been considerable pressure on McSorley to carry the episode, but it’s just so lost in itself by the time his plot kicks into gear that it’s difficult to imagine he worried much.
 The character’s brash over-familiarity makes him a satisfyingly different villain, and some of his lines are very strong – tellingly, I had “Here we are… all the lads” shouted at me by a gentleman I’d never met before on my way home from the pub on New Year’s Eve, 2014.

-Unctious’s best-remembered scene is probably his first.
-Rather than introducing himself to Mrs Doyle, he inexplicably asks her to guess his name.
+Unctious’s best-remembered scene is probably his first, in which Ted, desperate to avoid giving offence, attempts to extract the visitor’s name by half-jokingly asking Mrs Doyle to guess it.
 She takes the challenge very personally, and dutifully begins to throw out names: Father Andy Riley, Father George Byrne, Father Declan Lynch, Father Ken Sweeney, Father Neil Hannon, Father Keith Cullen; all names of the writers’ friends, immortalised as the quasi-priests of Mrs Doyle’s imaginings.
 (The writers came to regret this decision somewhat once they realised that they’d left out many of their friends, some of whom took offence.)
 We flash forward to nearly an hour later, and she’s still going, but her guesses have devolved to the level of incoherence: Father Hiroshima Twinky, Father Luke Duke, Father Peewee Stairmaster, Father Spodo Comodo.
 (McLynn did a great job memorising all these, though there are a couple of moments where the actress pauses, clearly struggling to remember the next line.
 Looking back, the writers think they should have trimmed these shots down, but really they only add to the fun.)
 When she hits on “Father Todd Unctious”, the interloper, seemingly having had enough, lies that she has guessed correctly.
 We never learn his real identity.